koolquark/nkmedia/doc/api_commands.md

 ### Start a call

-NkMEDIA includes, along with its media processing capabilities, a flexible signaling server that you can use for your own applications.
-You can however use your own signaling protocol.
+NkMEDIA includes, along with its media processing capabilities, a flexible signaling server that you can use for your own applications (you can of course use any other signalling protocol)

 To use the signaling server, you must first create a session (typically of types _p2p_ or _proxy_).